Monodromy of A-hypergeometric functions: An example, Appell

+To write down local monodromies we use Step 5 of our algorithm.
+The characters $e(\mu_1)$ are said to correspond to path I and the characters $e(\mu_2)$ correspond to path II.
+We do not need to write down a separate table for them since they are simply the second and third component of the vectors $X_J$.

-As an example for the action of $c_1$ on a local basis we take the three local basis solutions corresponding to $J=(2,3)$.
-The transition matrix consists of the first three vector $X_J$ from the above table,
+As an example for the action of path I on a local basis we take the four local basis solutions with convergence direction $-0.5,1$, as before.
+The transition matrix $X_{\rho}$ consists of the vectors $X_J$ with numbering 4,5,8,9 in Table \ref{listofXvectors}.
+The transition matrix reads